Mac Music | Pc Music | 440Software | 440Forums | 440tv | Zicos

 Initial Impression and Actually Using It

+I was about to mix an interesting short film, so this was a great opportunity to try the ARC system.
 As I opened the plug-in on the master channel and started to mix, I noticed right away that some of the low-end frequencies were reduced to a point where it was a little too much for my taste.
 I had to EQ the dialogue track to make it more intelligible by adding 200-500mhz with a gain of 2db, just to compensate for the lack of lows that I missed.
 The overall volume level was lower than I needed, so a little more limiting helped to compensate for it.
 I usually normalize the final mix anyway to bring it to the desired level.
 After checking the final mix on a TV set (stereo), it sounded good.
 The mix was good enough for me to use the software until we install additional wall treatment and fix all the frequency problems.
 From then on, I will be able to trust the room.

 Room for Improvement